 BMS Factory Pillow Talk Sassy review: powerful G-spot vibrator

-With the PowerBullet technology that BMS Factory is known for, the Sassy is plenty rumbly.
-And not just that, but its continuous range of speeds is unparalleled by just about any other vibrator brand I’ve ever tried.
-The combination of rumble and range is almost the exact epitome of what my clitoris finds important.
+With the PowerBullet technology that BMS Factory is known for, the Sassy is plenty rumbly and powerful.
+And not just that, but its continuous range of speeds is unparalleled by just about any other vibrator I’ve ever tried.
+That’s what makes it my go-to.